leinacc/sgb-blog/obj_trn.md

 @afterP1Joy:
 ```

-What's happening here? `wFramesHeldP1JoyRL` will increment from $00 to $28 whenever either L or R is held. `CheckShouldOpenSGBMenu` will call `handleSGBMainMenu` (which handles the menu) when the counter hasn't yet reached $28, but both L and R is held.
+What's happening here? `wFramesHeldP1JoyRL` will increment from $00 to $28 whenever either L or R is held. `CheckShouldOpenSGBMenu` will call `handleSGBMainMenu` (which handles opening the menu, and other functionality nested in it) when the counter hasn't yet reached $28, but both L and R is held.

 What is the relevance of the counter?
 Well, to open the menu L and R must be held around the same time.
 In the case that someone holds L for a few seconds, then holds R, the counter will have already maxed out preventing opening the menu.